huggingface/transformers/examples/README.md

 Here is the list of all our examples:
 - **grouped by task** (all official examples work for multiple models)
 - with information on whether they are **built on top of `Trainer`/`TFTrainer`** (if not, they still work, they might just lack some features),
+- whether they also include examples for **`pytorch-lightning`**, which is a great fully-featured, general-purpose training library for PyTorch,
 - links to **Colab notebooks** to walk through the scripts and run them easily,
 - links to **Cloud deployments** to be able to deploy large-scale trainings in the Cloud with little to no setup.